Sometimes, it's all about playing the long-game.

 You thought waiting a decade for a Number 1 was long?
 Try 42 years, three months and 15 days.
 That’s how long it was between Tom Jones’ Green Green Grass of Home hitting Number 1 in 1966 and his next chart topper, charity single (Barry) Islands in the Stream, reaching the summit in 2009.

-Tom teamed up with Gavin & Stacey stars Ruth Jones and Rob Brydon for a Comic Relief cover of Kenny Rogers and Dolly Parton’s country classic.
-In doing so, the Welsh legend claimed two chart records.
-Sir Tom officially became the oldest living person to claim a chart-topping single in the UK (aged 68), and he holds the record for the longest time between credited Number 1 singles.
+Sir Tom teamed up with Gavin & Stacey stars Ruth Jones and Rob Brydon for a Comic Relief cover of Kenny Rogers and Dolly Parton’s country classic.
+In doing so, the Welsh legend claimed two chart records; he officially became the oldest living person to claim a chart-topping single in the UK aged 68, and until 2022 held the record for the longest time between credited Number 1 singles.

 After a mixed critical response to her albums ARTPOP and Joanne, Lady Gaga tried a different tack, announcing she would star in a reboot of the movie A Star Is Born alongside Bradley Cooper, which would feature new songs.
 It gave her the opportunity to explore a more country-blues sound, and the result captivated both Gaga fans and the wider public.

 Everyone was talking about A Star Is Born.
-Lead single from the soundtrack Shallow went on to win an Oscar for Best Original Song and marked Lady Gaga’s first UK Number 1 single since Telephone, some eight years, seven months and six days previously.
-Speaking of which, Telephone was the last UK chart-topper for featured artist Beyonce – we think she’s due her next!
+Lead single from the soundtrack Shallow went on to win an Oscar for Best Original Song and marked Lady Gaga’s first UK Number 1 single since Telephone.
+Gaga wouldn't have to wait long for another, however - disco-tastic banger Rain On Me with Ariana Grande became her sixth UK chart-topper in the summer of 2020.

 Leo Sayer may be small in stature but he made a seriously big return to Number 1 on the Official Chart.
 A whopping 29 years after When I Need You ruled the roost in 1977, Thunder In My Heart Again, a dance remix from Meck of Leo’s Number 22 hit of a similar name (also from 1977) spent two weeks at the top of the UK charts in February 2006, with Leo as a featured artist.
 It was a much better idea than his stint on Celebrity Big Brother.